 Similarly, if another party has filed a legal claim against your business, you always want to be represented by a lawyer who understands how to successfully defend against legal claims.
 There are many potential procedural and substantive legal defenses that may be used during litigation to have a lawsuit dismissed or to have the jury or judge find in your favor.
 Tyler business attorney Lindsey Birdsong understands how to represent businesses on either side of a lawsuit and how to achieve the most favorable outcome possible for each client.

 Work with an Experienced Business Law Attorney

-Birdsong and Armstrong, PC can provide you with the personal attention your business needs and deserves, with exceptional legal experience and a strong familiarity with business law.
+Lindsey Birdsong, PC can provide you with the personal attention your business needs and deserves, with exceptional legal experience and a strong familiarity with business law.

 Common issues in business lawsuits

 Legal disputes involving businesses may arise under numerous circumstances and can involve many different legal issues.
 Some common reasons that businesses find themselves in a dispute include the following:

 - Employment issues